zain1133604/SupportSage/README.md

 - Long-term memory lookups happen before all other processing and add near-zero latency (single vector query)
 - LangSmith tracing adds negligible overhead — spans are submitted asynchronously and do not block the response path
 - MySQL order actions are connection-pooled with a 5-second timeout and always released in `finally` blocks
+- Audit store writes are committed immediately on every event — no batching to preserve immutability
+- Compliance checks loop through 20 controls per framework — each control makes one embedding query and one LLM call
 - For large document sets (500+ pages), initial ingestion may take several minutes depending on GPU speed

 ---